jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-04-29-replace-wizard-esc-and-motor/index.md

 ## 🔧 Change the ESC or motor

-Dismantle your drone all the way down to the power distribution board (PDB). **All props off!**.
-Don't judge me by how dirty my Wizard is; it's my learning quad and as I mentioned I've had it (and been crashing it) for almost 2 years 😅.
+Dismantle your drone all the way down to the power distribution board (PDB). **All props off!** Don't judge me by how dirty my Wizard is; it's my learning quad and as I mentioned I've had it (and been crashing it) for almost 2 years 😅.

 ![Wizard x220 disassembled](replace-wizard-esc-and-motor-2.jpg)